On this page

 Getting the Best from Algolia

 Before going live, though, it’s best to get familiar with Algolia’s key features.
-Some are immediately useful, like creating synonyms and adding filtering and alternative sortings.
+Some are immediately useful, like creating synonyms and adding filtering and alternative sorts.
 Others quickly become important, like merchandising, grouping records, and geolocation.
 Later, as your solution evolves, you’ll take advantage of analytics, Click and Conversion Tracking, Personalization, and A/B testing.
-Finally, you’ll want to know and master the core features of Algolia’s engine, such as Typo Tolerance, Prefix Search, NLP, Detecting User Intent, and others.
+Finally, you’ll want to learn the core features of Algolia’s engine, such as Typo Tolerance, Prefix Search, Natural Language Processing (NLP), Detecting User Intent, and others.
 Knowing how the engine works will be invaluable to you as you structure your data and fine-tune your results.

 In the Managing Results section, therefore, we guide you through the entire configuration process, showing you how Algolia has solved the most common use cases for search.
 Along the way, we explain the engine’s default settings and when you need to override them (rarely).
 Finally, we help you identify and solve situations that fall outside the norm.

 What Do We Mean by Relevance?

 - Finding the records that match a query.

 - Ranking those records so that the best-matched results appear at the top of the list.

 Finding results consists of defining attributes and text-based comparisons that affect the engine’s choice of which objects to return.
 These include typos, prefixes, plurals, stop words, and other such text-based criteria that Algolia uses to enhance relevancy.
 There are also some non-text based criteria, such as filtering and geolocation.

 Ranking is critical.
 Users should see the results that most closely match their queries first: this is wholly dependent on the order in which records are presented .
 Algolia’s ranking is based off a tie-breaking algorithm where specific criteria are used to order and bucket results together and break ties between equal matches.

 Index Setting and Query Parameters